Herb Ellis: Biography

+Born in Farmersville, Texas, Ellis was raised on a farm.
+He was first exposed to guitar music when he heard the Light Crust Doughboys on the radio.
+At the age of three, Ellis was playing harmonica, and banjo by six.
+Although his brother owned a guitar, he tuned it wrong.
+Ellis wanted to play better than his brother, so he bought a book to learn how to tune guitar properly, and his interest in guitar grew from there.
+He was ultimately inspired to pick up jazz guitar after hearing George Barnes on a radio program.

-Born in Farmersville, Texas, and raised in the suburbs of Dallas, Ellis first heard the electric guitar performed by George Barnes on a radio program.
-This experience is said to have inspired him to take up the guitar.
-He became proficient on the instrument by the time he entered North Texas State University.
-Ellis majored in music, but because they did not yet have a guitar program at that time, he studied the string bass.
-Unfortunately, due to lack of funds, his college days were short-lived.
-In 1941, Ellis dropped out of college and toured for six months with a band from the University of Kansas.
+Ellis was proficient on the instrument by the time he entered North Texas State University.
+He majored in music, but because the university did not have a guitar program, he studied the bass.
+He dropped out of college and toured for six months with a band from the University of Kansas.
+From 1943–45 he joined Glen Gray and the Casa Loma Orchestra.

-In 1943, he joined Glen Gray and the Casa Loma Orchestra, and it was with Gray's band that he got his first recognition in the jazz magazines.
 After Gray's band, Ellis joined the Jimmy Dorsey band where he played some of his first recorded solos.

 Ellis remained with Dorsey through 1947, traveling and recording extensively, and playing in dance halls and movie palaces.
-Then came a turnabout that would change Ellis's career forever.
-As pianist Lou Carter told journalist Robert Dupuis in a 1996 interview, "The Dorsey band had a six-week hole in the schedule.
+Lou Carter told journalist Robert Dupuis in a 1996 interview, "The Dorsey band had a six-week hole in the schedule.
 The three of us had played together some with the big band.
 John Frigo, who had already left the band, knew the owner of the Peter Stuyvesant Hotel in Buffalo.
 We went in there and stayed six months.
 And that's how the group the Soft Winds were born".
 Together with Frigo and Lou Carter, Ellis wrote the classic jazz standards "Detour Ahead" and "I Told Ya I Love Ya, Now Get Out".

 The Soft Winds group was fashioned after the Nat King Cole Trio.
 They stayed together until 1952.
 Ellis then joined the Oscar Peterson Trio (replacing Barney Kessel) in 1953, forming what Scott Yanow would later on refer to as "one of the most memorable of all the piano, guitar, and bass trios in jazz history".